fatima-d09/Finite-Automata/README.md

 - My code was ran through valgrind, and I received no errors.
 A couple of memory leaks are left, and they continue to ANNOY me to this day ┗(｀O ´)┛.
 	- It also said that memory leaks were the exception in regards to errors through valgrind.

-- I could not figure out part 3 for the life of me (sorry); it was so hard (⩺_⩹)!
+- I could not figure out how to translate an NFA into a DFA for the life of me; it was so hard (⩺_⩹)!
 All my efforts were futile, but alas I shall be successful for the next project (In sha Allah).

+Made By: Fatima Dembele